ProfRandom/WCB-Canon/Canon Files/Planemons 1 — Types.md

 	- This definition also accommodates highly stratified gas layers (e.g. floatable biospheres in Saturnian-class or puffy hot-Neptune exotics).
 	- Any values beyond this envelope cross into **ulsic** or **hypotheticals**: black holes, quark matter, etc.
 - **Radius (⨁):** up to 11⨁ to accommodate inflation-limited gas giants and Super-Jupiters.
-	- Frequently exceeded by puffy planemos due to close proximity to their stars inflating their atmospheres.
+	- Frequently exceeded by puffy planemons due to close proximity to their stars inflating their atmospheres.
 - **Escape Velocity (⨁):** capped at 25⨁ ≈ 280 km/s, brushing the domain of hot-start brown dwarfs.

 > These are **not bound by Earth-normal biology**.
-They simply represent physically plausible, self-cohering planemo-scale entities where exotic life — as chemistry permits — might arise.
+They simply represent physically plausible, self-cohering planemon-scale entities where exotic life — as chemistry permits — might arise.
 ## Abstract
 **Major Topics:**
-- Summarizes the external concept of **“superhabitable planemos”** (Heller & Armstrong, 2014), proposed as worlds more conducive to diverse biospheres than Earth.
+- Summarizes the external concept of **“superhabitable planemons”** (Heller & Armstrong, 2014), proposed as worlds more conducive to diverse biospheres than Earth.
 - Criteria include:
   - **Stellar hosts:** spectral classes M0–G9, masses ⟨0.359 ∧ 0.817⨀⟩, lifetimes ≥ 3 Ga.
-  - **Planemo properties:**
+  - **planemon properties:**
     - Mass: ⟨2.0 ∧ 3.0⨁⟩ (optimum ≈ 2.0⨁).
     - Radius: ⟨1.260 ∧ 1.442⨁⟩ (Earthlike density/gravitation).
     - Strong tectonics, carbon–silicate cycling, thicker atmosphere, stronger magnetic shielding.